Chart Color Schemes

 Kurri Kurri - Abermain has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects likely affecting this area.
-Notable projects include Hunter Power Project at Kurri Kurri Power Station, Kurri Kurri Lateral Pipeline and Storage Project, Weston Public Preschool, and Heddon Greta-Cliftleigh Corridor Structure Plan.
+AreaSearch identified 13 projects likely affecting this region, notable ones being Hunter Power Project (Kurri Kurri Power Station), Kurri Kurri Lateral Pipeline and Storage Project, Weston Public Preschool, and Heddon Greta - Cliftleigh Corridor Structure Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.